onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 ### First exchange

 Here you need to initiate the exchange of global ids from the source mesh elements to the target points.

+##### **<span style="color:olivedrab;">Analogy</span>**
+*<span style="color:olivedrab;">
+Marie is part of the Dupont family.
+She is going to meet members of the Perez family.
+She already knows some of them.
+Marie is going to provide her name to the members of the Perez family she doesn't know.
+In a sens, we can link Marie with the memebers of the Perez family she doesn't know.
+Then communicate to them the same information, which is her name.
+This is exactly a Part-to-part exchange with the option `PDM_PART_TO_PART_DATA_DEF_ORDER_PART1`.
+In our mesh location exercise, who is the Dupont family who will provide their name and who is the Perez family?
+</span>*

 As each MPI ranks hosts source *and* target partitions, we will use the function `PDM_part_to_part_iexch` which allows for transparent, bilateral data exchange.